survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 The first of these techniques is known as minification.
 It is a process where code is simplified without losing any meaning that matters to the interpreter.
 As a result your code will most likely look quite jumbled and it will be hard to read.
 But that's the point.

 T> Even if we minify our build, we can still generate sourcemaps through the `devtool` option we discussed earlier.
-This will give us better means to debug even production code.
+This will give us better means to debug even production code if we want.

 ## Generating a Baseline Build